tc39/proposal-compartments/README.md

   }

   // Describes a module by a *reusable* third-party static module record.
-  // When the compartment _loads_ the module, it will use the bindings array
+  // When the loader _loads_ the module, it will use the bindings array
   // of the third-party static module record to discover shallow dependencies
   // in lieu of compiling the source, and otherwise behaves identically
   // to { source } descriptors.
-  // When the compartment _imports_ the module, it will construct a
+  // When the loader _imports_ the module, it will construct a
   // [[ModuleEnvironmentRecord]] and [[ModuleExportsNamespace]] based
   // entirely on the bindings array of the third-party static module record.
   // If the third-party static-module-record has a true `needsImport`, the
-  // compartment will construct an `import` that resolves
+  // loader will construct an `import` that resolves
   // the given import specifier relative to the module instance's full specifier
   // and returns a promise for the module exports namespace of the
   // imported module.
   // If the third-party static-module-record has a true `needsImportMeta`
-  // property, the compartment will construct an `importMeta` by the
+  // property, the loader will construct an `importMeta` by the
   // same process as any { source } module.
   // `importMeta` will otherwise be `undefined`.
-  // The compartment will then initialize the module by calling the
+  // The loader will then initialize the module by calling the
   // `initialize` function of the third-party static module record,
   // giving it the module environment record and an options bag containing
   // either `import` or `importMeta` if needed.
-  // The compartment memoizes a promise for the module exports namespace
+  // The loader memoizes a promise for the module exports namespace
   // that is fulfilled as already specified in 262 for dynamic import,
   // where the behavior if the initialize function is async is analogous to
   // top-level-await for a module compiled from source.